deep-spin/entmax/README.md

 --------------------------------------------------------------------------------

-This package presents a pytorch implementation of entmax and entmax losses: an sparse family of probability mappings and corresponding loss functions, generalizing softmax / cross-entropy.
+This package provides a pytorch implementation of entmax and entmax losses: a sparse family of probability mappings and corresponding loss functions, generalizing softmax / cross-entropy.

 *Features:*